tableau/extension-hierarchy-navigator-sandboxed/README.md

 ### Setting up the worksheet source
 Load a source sheet with your recursive data.
-*  The data must have a parent/child relationship.
+*  The ideal data will have a parent/child relationship.
+This Extension will also work with 2 columns of data that are non-recursive.
 *  A third dimension, for the label of the child node, can optionally be added if your parent/child dimensions are id or key fields.
 * The label for the child node can be the same as the child id or key field.
+The label field should be set to the same as the child id if you data is not-recursive.
 * Only the child label will be displayed in the resulting visualization.
 A parent label isn't needed or used.
 * This sheet can be hidden from the dashboard and the minimal amount of visualization (eg bar charts will load faster than a long table).

-### Setting up parameters
+### Setting up optional parameters
-This extension requires two parameters of data type `String` and Allowable values `All`.
+This extension can use up to two parameters of data type `String` and Allowable values `All`.
-* The first parameter will hold the value of the currently selected label.
+* The first optional parameter will hold the value of the currently selected label.
-* The other parameter will hold the value of the currently selected id/key.
+* The other optional parameter will hold the value of the currently selected id/key.
-* If you only have two dimension fields in the data you will still need to setup and configure two parameters.
-In this scenario, you can ignore the parameter that you will not use.
 * Both parameters are bi-directional.
 If you choose a value in the hierarchy it will populate the parameters.
 If you type in a value (or have the parameter populated via another sheet) it will load the correct member in the hierarchy.
 * If an invalid (not present in the hierarchy) value is typed in either parameter it will be ignored.

+### Setting up an optional filter
+This parameter can populate a filter for the current node and its children nodes.
+* The available filters will be shown if they are created on the child id or child label field.
+* Filtering out the data will not affect the Extension because the Extension caches the data.
+* The Extension will set the filter to "all" values before it loads.

+### Adding an optional "Enable mark selection" feature
+This extension can emulate selecting marks with a mouse.
+It will select the current node and its children node.
+This feature is useful for enabling Dashboard Actions that can add further capabilities and interactions in your dashboard.

 ### Adding the extension to the dashboard
 * Add the worksheet with the hierarchy data to the dashboard.